dekamicchin/vorpal/README.md

   <li>All of the above, in that order, in mere seconds</li>
   <li>Moves at the speed of Rust (that is to say, extremely fast)</li>
 </ul>
 <p>Vorpal is lightweight, fast, and programmable.
 It is suitable for a multitude of environments, such as desktops or servers.
-You can easily find and download whatever model you need through easy to use and famiiliar command-line controls.
+You can easily find and download whatever model you need through easy to use and familiar command-line controls.
 Vorpal is also suitable for servers and enterprises, and allows machines to download models themselves without the need for rsync, ssh file transfers, or bloated git repos.</p>
-<h2>Roadmap</h2>
 <p>I want to focus on the downloading aspect, and make it as easy as possible to find and download models of more types and sources.</p>
+### Roadmap
 - [x] Help menu
 - [x] Command-line options
 - [x] CivitAI downloading